We are an inclusive, Jesus-centered community of faith located in Philadelphia, PA.

 Some things to know about Brad… He loves his wife Becca & son Declan, Philly, fancy food, theatre, friends, movies, improv, and the heart-breakers that are the Chicago Cubs.
 He’s a pastor because he loves seeing people re-imagine and discover faith in Jesus.

 Michael left his fancy banking career to work for the church because he wants to help people get connected to Jesus.
-Though he believes in the epigram "West Philly: Best Philly," Michael can be found all over the city volunteering for HIV/AIDS causes.
+When he's not at Mosaic, he can be found leading the Philadelphia Gay Christian Network.
 His favorite food is ice cream; pizza is a close second.

 Melissa spends most of her time taking care of her two young sons, exploring the city with them, and having fun watching them grow up with their unique and individual personalities!
 Melissa loves to cook - everything from the comfort Korean food she grew up eating to delicious fried chicken and biscuits.
 Melissa is a true Philly gal at heart, born and raised in West Philly and now living in the Spruce Hill neighborhood.

 Jamie has a funny accent (he is from the U.K) and has over 20 years of experience working with youth.
 Jamie has a vision to bring Jesus to the youth of Philly whilst making relevant what it means to be a young Christian in today's society.
-Jamie in his spare time is a DJ (He likes music).
+Jamie is a full-time, successful DJ (he likes music).

 Chaz van Voorthuijsen